TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter7.md

 public void woof(Character c) {}

 Answer: B
+❌ Incorrect answer -
+A - Set and List both implement the Collections class C - char can be autoboxed to String
+F - Character c and char... chars can be overloaded because varargs can be both array and single parameter.

 21. Which can fill in the blank to create a properly encapsulated class?
 (Choose all that apply.)